 Brands of all varieties like to claim that their products are critical to making you more “efficient.”
 But efficiency can mean many different things depending on your industry or objective.
 For some, it’s moving from spreadsheets to software systems.
 For others, it’s a riding lawnmower instead of a push mower.
 Defining “efficient” — when it comes to tasks a human does rather than a machine — is challenging.

-So what does it mean to be an efficient attorney?
+So, what does it mean to be an efficient law firm and attorney?

 You answer client questions quickly

 Client service has always been important, but client expectations continue to increase.
 They expect answers quicker than ever.
 With the right legal research technology, you can give them the answers they need.
 It also means you avoid the onslaught of frantic emails or texts if the answers they were expecting yesterday still haven’t come today.